© Kevin Chilvers

 Click here to email us for details.

 The car park was heaving: police cars, an ambulance, three fire-engines and a plain white transit van all abandoned in a seemingly haphazard tangle.
 Fire crews were busy rolling hoses and stowing them on the trucks.
 Paramedics sat idly in their cab chatting.
-Four shapes dressed in white boiler suits dragged boxes of gear from the back of a the transit van.
+Four shapes dressed in white boiler suits dragged boxes of gear from the back of a transit van.

 ‘Just a moment, Sir.’
 The policeman checked on the radio before opening the door and admitting them to an open-plan foyer illuminated by subtle high-level lighting.